Manitoba's Excellence in Education Awards

 Winnipeg School Division

-As a Grade 1, 2 and 3 multi-level classroom teacher, Miroslawa Demko is well-versed in differentiating instruction to meet a wide range of student needs.
-Her students are immersed in inquiry-based learning and experiences that draw on their curiosity and strengthen critical thinking.
+As a Grade 1, 2 and 3 multi-level classroom teacher, Demko is well-versed in differentiating instruction to meet a wide range of student needs.
+Her students are immersed in inquiry-based learning and experiences that draw on their curiosity and strengthen their critical thinking skills.
 For example, the class returned from a community walk with an eight-foot branch, which they examined, measured and identified; they also studied the birds that make it their home and even interviewed the city workers who mulched it.
 Demko nurtures collaborative communication and investigation to help students develop skills needed to answer their questions.
 For instance, buckets of soil samples in the classroom resulted in the study of underground creatures and the development of a compost program at the school.
 In addition to being heavily involved in Ukrainian family events at her English-Ukrainian bilingual school, Demko celebrates all student cultures and beliefs by including, for example, Indigenous ways of knowing, being and doing in her teaching.
-To increase student engagement, she started a before-school coding club, provides special student leadership opportunities and coordinates a school and community garden initiative.
+To increase student engagement, she started a before-school coding club, provides special student leadership opportunities and co-ordinates a school and community garden initiative.
 Demko, an exceptional yet humble teacher, is an inspiration to colleagues as she puts heart and soul into creating an environment for wonder and discovery where students feel safe, excited and empowered.

 Back to Top Arrow